duneanalytics/docs/docs/data-tables/decoded/solana/idl-tables.md

     These tables are still in alpha state, as we are still ironing out some kinks.
 If you discover any issues, please let us know by [dming on Twitter](https://twitter.com/andrewhong5297).
 There may still be some changes to the table schemas as we add more decoding features.

 !!! info "Submissions"
-    You can submit any program for decoding that has a public IDL like [this one](https://solscan.io/account/JUP4Fb2cqiRUcaTHdrPC8h2gNsA2ETXiPDD33WcGuJB#anchorProgramIDL).
+    You can submit any program for decoding that has a public IDL or github repo (anchor and native are both supported) like [this one](https://solscan.io/account/JUP4Fb2cqiRUcaTHdrPC8h2gNsA2ETXiPDD33WcGuJB#anchorProgramIDL).
 You can submit to [this form](https://forms.gle/tbHZ6ZeEke5qwVjcA).

 Decoded tables inherit all of the columns from [`instruction_calls`](../../raw/solana/instruction-calls.md), so you can refer there for most of the types.
 We only add columns for each argument in the function call `data` and each account that was required to be in `account_arguments`. **These only decode from instructions, and not inner instructions.**